district37/CBO/README.md

 CBOs in District 37 (July 2023)

 # How to modify CBO information/listing
 To make smaller edits (ex. update a phone number, add a website, change description), enter the CBOd37.csv file.
 It's a spreadsheet turned into a block of text (more specifically, Comma-Separated Values file).
 You can scroll and find the text you want to change (use CMD+F to do this quickly) and update the text.
+Be careful not to delete commas.

 If you would like to make larger changes, feel free to create a new CBOd37.csv file to replace this one with. https://docs.google.com/spreadsheets/d/1spq3GVLPiKdIs_Gj2prtTbxUcYZopeUF3o53vfMxRmc/edit#gid=485374184